reactphp/reactphp/README.md

 <br>

 ReactPHP is a low-level library for event-driven programming in PHP.
-At its core is an event loop, on top of which it provides low-level utilities, such as:
+The core of ReactPHP is an event loop built on top of the low-level utilities, such as:
 Streams abstraction, async DNS resolver, network client/server, HTTP client/server and interaction with processes.
 Third-party libraries can use these components to create async network clients/servers and more.

 ReactPHP is production ready and battle-tested with millions of installations from all kinds of projects around the world.
-Its event-driven architecture makes it a perfect fit for efficient network servers and clients handling hundreds or thousands of concurrent connections, long-running applications and many other forms of cooperative multitasking with non-blocking I/O operations.
-What makes ReactPHP special is its vivid ecosystem with hundreds of third-party libraries allowing you to integrate with many existing systems, such as common network services, database systems and other third-party APIs.
+The event-driven architecture of ReactPHP creates efficient network servers and clients handling hundreds or thousands of concurrent connections, long-running applications and many other forms of cooperative multitasking with non-blocking I/O operations.
+What makes ReactPHP special is its vivid ecosystem with hundreds of third-party libraries allowing you to integrate with many existing systems such as common network services, database systems and other third-party APIs.

 * **Production ready** and battle-tested.